reddy-saketh-srikar/verilog/README.md

-Codes that i have practiced and my projects during M.tech VLSI Design
+Codes that I have practiced and my projects during M.tech VLSI Design